Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Charging and Storage Control

 However, this expectation does not hold.
-In fact, for general finite values of $\tau$ with $0 < \tau < \infty$, a local effective Hamiltonian for the charger is not well defined, and the notion of detuning is also ill-defined.
-In Fig.~\ref{fig:dynamics}(d), we consider $\tau = \pi/(100g)$, which is 10 times larger than that in Fig.~\ref{fig:dynamics}(b).
-Contrary to the na\"ive expectation, the charging speed decreases with $\tau$ rather than increases, while the amount of energy transferred remains nearly unchanged at $\sqrt{2}\omega_0$.
-Specifically, complete energy transfer now occurs at $gt/\pi = \sqrt{2}$, in contrast to $gt/\pi = 0.5$ in the limit $\tau \rightarrow 0$.
+In fact, for general finite values of \(\tau\) with \(0 < \tau < \infty\), a local effective Hamiltonian for the charger cannot be well defined, nor can the notion of detuning.
+In Figure~\ref{fig:dynamics}(d), we consider \(\tau = \pi/(100g)\), which is 10 times larger than that in Figure~\ref{fig:dynamics}(b).
+Contrary to the na\"ive expectation, the charging speed decreases with \(\tau\) rather than increases, while the amount of transferred energy remains unchanged at \(\omega_0\).
+Specifically, complete energy transfer now occurs at \(gt/\pi \approx 1\), in contrast to \(gt/\pi = 0.5\) in the limit \(\tau \rightarrow 0\).

-For arbitrary pulse intervals $\tau$, it is observed numerically that the dynamics of the charger's energy $E^c$ and the battery's energy $E^b$ consistently exhibit sinusoidal behavior under the RWA (examples in \cite{supplemental}).
-We fit $E^c$ using the function $E^c(t) \approx \frac{A}{2}[\cos(\pi t/T) - 1] + \sqrt{2}\omega_0$, where $A$ is the charging capacity defined in \cite{julia2020bounds} (i.e., the deposited energy to the battery), and $T$ is the time at which the battery first reaches full charge (with $1/T$ the charging speed).
-In literature, the quantity $A/T$ is referred to as the average charging power \cite{binder2015quantacell}.
-By varying the pulse interval $\tau$, we extract $A$ and $T$ from the fitted dynamics and plot them as functions of $\tau$ in Fig.~\ref{fig:peaks}.
+For arbitrary kicking intervals \(\tau\), we observe numerically that the dynamics of the charger energy \(E_c\) and the battery energy \(E_b\) consistently exhibit sinusoidal behavior (see examples in Appendix C).
+We fit \(E_c\) using the function

+where \(T\) is the time at which the battery first reaches full charge, with \(1/T\) defining the charging speed.
+By varying the kicking interval \(\tau\), we extract \(T\) from the fitted dynamics and plot it as a function of \(\tau\) in Figure~\ref{fig:peaks}.

-At large scale, we observe that $T$ increases monotonically with $\tau$, while $A$ decreases monotonically.
-This indicates that both the charging speed and capacity degrade as the pulses become more widely spaced.
-However, the plots also reveal a set of discrete, singular peaks.
+At large scales, we observe that \(T\) increases monotonically with \(\tau\).
+This indicates that the charging speed decreases as the kicks become more widely spaced, while the total energy deposited into the battery remains unchanged at \(\omega_0\).
+However, the plots also reveal a set of discrete singular peaks.